PCSchmidt/convex-optimization-app/README.md

 The app currently provides command-line style input forms and basic textual output.
 Interactive visualizations and advanced solver options are still under development.
-Cross terms in quadratic objectives (e.g., `xy`) are now supported by the parser.
+Cross terms in quadratic objectives (e.g., `xy`) are supported by the parser.

 ## Running Tests

-- codex/align-readme-with-github-workflow
 This project uses `pytest` for its test suite.
-After installing the dependencies, run the tests with the same command used in the GitHub workflow:

-This project uses `pytest` for its test suite.
-After installing the dependencies, run the tests from the repository root:
+After installing the dependencies, run:
-- main

 ```bash
 pytest -q